Here’s some information about Nafplio that can be useful while you’re there. If you have questions, please ask us!

 When are the shops open?

 in the Old Town shops are usually open from morning until late evening, with no siesta and seven days a week, at least during summer.
 The Super Markets are open all day, but closed Sundays.
-The nearest to the Old Town are Carrefour, located in the port end of Sigrou Street, and the bigger (and better) AB in the middle of Bouboulinas Street.
+The nearest to the Old Town are Sklavenitis, located in the port end of Sigrou Street, and the bigger (and better) AB in the middle of Bouboulinas Street.

 And what about post and bank?

 The Post Office, located at the intersection Sigrou / Sidiras Merarchias, is open eight to two, Banks have the same opening hours, except that closing time Friday is half past one.
 Post and banks are closed Saturday and Sunday.
 There are an abundance of ATMs, but some shops do not accept credit cards.
 NB: There are exceptions to these opening hours, so check when you are in town if necessary.

 YOUR FAITHFUL FRIEND

 Yet, so much more than a kiosk.
 Peripteros sell chocolates, phone cards, safety pins, newspapers and magazines, biscuits, toothpaste, condoms, batteries, pens and beverages, to name just a few.
 First and foremost, the periptero is about the only place in Greece you can buy cigarettes and tobacco.
 They are open till late at night, some may even be open all night.

 Tourism: 1.5 million pers. / year

 Every June, Nafplio arranges a week's festival of classical music.
 More information on nafplionfestival.gr.

 Films (except for children's films) are not dubbed in Greece.
 In the summer Nafplio has a lovely outdoor Cinema, the rest of the year an indoor venue, both at 25.
 Martiou Street.
 See program here.